scop/bash-completion/README.md

    command, and it will take precedence over the one shipped by us.
 See the next answer for details where to install it, if you are doing it on per user basis.
-If you want to do it system wide, you can install eagerly loaded files in `compatdir` (see a couple of questions further down for more info) and install a completion for the commands to override our completion for in them.
+If you want to do it system wide, you can install eagerly loaded files in the path `pkg-config bash-completion --variable compatdir` outputs and install a completion for the commands to override our completion for in them.

    If you want to use bash's default completion instead of one of ours, something like this should work (where `$cmd` is the command to override